Ivan Yefremov: Academic career

-Literature career
+Literary career

 Yefremov wrote his first work of fiction, a short story, in 1944.
 His first novel The Land of Foam (Great Arc, 1946) was published in 1946.
-The Road of Winds novel was written on a basis of scientific expeditions in Mongolia (1946–1949).
-His most widely recognized science fiction novel Andromeda Nebula came out in 1957.
-This book is a panegyric to utopian "communist" future of mankind.
-The society developed such that there is no material inequality between individuals, and each person is able to pursue their self-development unrestricted.
-The intergalactic communication system binds mankind into the commonwealth of sentient civilizations of the Universe - the Great Ring of Civilizations.
+The subsequent novel Road of Winds was based on his scientific expeditions in Mongolia (1946–1949).
+Yefremov's most widely recognized science fiction novel, Andromeda Nebula, came out in 1957.
+It is a panegyric to a utopian "communist" future.
+It shows a society developed so that there is no material inequality between individuals, and each person is able to pursue their self-development unrestricted.
+An intergalactic communication system binds mankind into a commonwealth of sentient civilizations of the universe, the Great Ring of Civilizations.
 The book became a moral guideline for many people in the Soviet Union.
-Besides the heavy didactic aspect, the book also contained an interesting space travel adventure subplot, so a lot of people appreciated it for its educational and entertainment value.
+Besides the heavy didactic aspect, the book also contained an interesting space travel adventure subplot, so people appreciated it for its educational and entertainment value.
 Algis Budrys compared Yefremov's fiction style to that of Hugo Gernsback.

-With the time the socio-political circumstances in the world changed to more and more worrying, that changes were reflected in The Bull's Hour novel.
-Yefremov tried to give a warning about forthcoming catastrophes in environment, ethics and social sphere.
-Many considered the novel as a disguised criticism of the USSR, though the later researchers proved it wrong.
-The novel mostly showed the dead-end presprectives of Maoism and gangster capitalism.
+With the time the socio-political circumstances in the world became more and more worrying, and such changes are reflected in the novel The Bull's Hour.
+In it Yefremov tries to warn of coming catastrophes in environment, ethics and the social sphere.
+Many considered the novel a disguised criticism of the USSR, although later researchers have found that novel mostly shows the dead-end perspectives of Maoism and gangster capitalism.
 The government accused the novel of Anti-Sovietism and banned it from publishing up to the end of the 1980s.

 Yefremov's last novel was Thais of Athens, published in 1972.
-The narration was placed in the times of Alexander the Great.
-Its multiple topics included little-known female cults, questions of women inner worlds, their roles in global history; he raised questions of religion, cultural genesis, search for beauty and truth.
+The narrative is set in the time of Alexander the Great.
+Its multiple topics include little-known female cults, questions of women's inner lives and their roles in global history; it raises questions of religion, cultural genesis, and the search for beauty and truth.